Ride ‘im, cowboy!

 Many Westerns center round the catching of a wild stallion, which the heroes track and do everything they can to lasso.
 Look at Black Horse Canyon (1954) as just one of many examples.
 Watching, though, you might hope they don’t catch the splendid beast.
 You want the wild horse to stay free.
 They rarely do.

 How many Westerns have you seen that featured a bronc-busting scene?
 There are hundreds and hundreds of such movies.
 In Western Union (1941), The Unforgiven (1960), The Electric Horseman (1979) and countless others horse-taming scenes are a key moment in the picture.
-In cheaper movies this scene was fudged with the actor riding a fake horse but in better pictures they used a stuntman and it looked real.
-Busting a bronc was a symbol of taming the wild frontier, which was a central theme to so many films, and it also proved the prowess and skill of the hero.
+In cheaper pictures this scene was fudged with the actor riding a fake horse but in better movies they used a stuntman and it looked real.
+Busting a bronc was a symbol of taming the wild frontier, which was a central theme to so many Westerns, and it also proved the prowess and skill of the hero.
 Sometimes bronc busters are the heroes, as in Monte Walsh (1970, 2003), for example.
 Just occasionally there is a mythic horse that cannot be broken.
 And talking of broken horses, The Horse Whisperer (1998) cured psychologically damaged beasts as they gradually responded to his gentleness and care.

 Ride 'im, cowboy!